lucascaton/time_clock/README.md

     <code>cp config/database.yml.example config/database.yml</code>

-3. Copy and edit the application configs (You must choose a username and password that will access the application):
+3. Copy and edit the application configs (You must choose an username and password that will access the application):

     <code>cp config/application.yml.example config/application.yml</code>